Cockeysville, Maryland: 20th century

 Following the developments of the 19th century, the arrival of automobiles brought significant changes to Cockeysville.
 The York Road, previously a path for horses and wagons, was modernized for automobile traffic, becoming part of U.S. Route 111 and later designated Maryland Route 45.
 While the railroad remained important for freight, the automobile made Cockeysville more accessible, beginning its transformation from a rural village into a suburb.
 Beginning in the 1950s, these trends increased as the farmland that had surrounded the village was sold and developed into single-family homes and apartments.
 This residential boom was amplified by the construction of the Baltimore-Harrisburg Expressway (I-83), completed through the area in 1959.
 The expressway supplanted York Road as the primary artery.
 As passenger traffic moved to the highways, service on the Northern Central line saw dwindling service.
-In 1972, Hurricane Agnes caused catastrophic damage to the railway's bridges and infrastructure, severing the link to Harrisburg.
+In 1972, Hurricane Agnes caused catastrophic damage to the railway's bridges and infrastructure, permanently severing the rail link to Harrisburg.

 In the 1970s and 1980s, York Road changed from a town main street into a commercial corridor lined with strip malls and shopping centers, such as the Cranbrook Shopping Center and Cockeysville Plaza.
 Just to the north, the former estate of Olympian G.W.C.
 Whiting was developed into the Hunt Valley Business Community in the 1960s, attracting major corporations like McCormick & Company.
 This was followed in 1981 by the opening of the Hunt Valley Mall, a large enclosed shopping center that became the dominant retail anchor for the entire region.
 While technically Hunt Valley, this corporate and commercial growth was closely connected with Cockeysville.
 By the 1980s, growth leveled off.
 In 1992, the Baltimore Light RailLink opened, running along the old right-of-way.
 Passenger rail service returned to Cockeysville for the first time in decades, now in the form of a modern mass transit system connecting the suburbs to Baltimore City.
 Beginning in Cockeysville, the abandoned rail line was converted into the Northern Central Railroad Trail, a recreational path for cyclists, hikers, and runners that runs north to York, PA.